 }

-Now your axe can implement Damaging and Durable, while your pickaxe implements Damaging and Upgradeable, without forcing them into an artificial hierarchy.
+The problem: real-world categories don’t map cleanly to code hierarchies.
+Your axe can implement Damaging and Durable, while your pickaxe implements Damaging and Upgradeable, without forcing them into an artificial hierarchy.

 Composition Over Inheritance